Things to do in Kuta Lombok + What to Expect

 Pantai Tampah is one of my favorite beaches around Kuta.
 Located down a narrow dirt road lined with cornfields it’s dubbed itself “the cleanest beach on Lombok.”
 Seriously that’s what the colorful, handwritten sign says at the turnoff.
 What was nice about this particular beach was that there were literally a handful of people there (and two energetic dogs) when I visited.
 There was also a little warung selling coconuts, drinks and simple Indonesian dishes.

 I have to say the beach was clean.
-There were also no touts and no children hawking bracelets.
+There were also no touts and no children hawking bracelets, so visiting this place is one of my favorite things to do in Kuta Lombok.
 Personally, I found this beach to be super relaxing and serene and the perfect place to just float in the super calm water and read on the beach.

 Kuta Beach